 After apprenticing at Axis, Michael had the tools he needed to begin creating new sounds with the perfect beauty of his favorite recordings.
 Some of those records were archival snapshots of a band’s performance, some used the studio itself as an instrument to create sounds not possible in performance.
 Fascinated by both of these extremes and everything in between, he became more addicted with every session, challenged by the incomprehensible idea of making the best music possible and still surviving in the business.

-Now Michael has a new operation, Mama’s Place Prod.
-In mid 2Ks he moved his production room two hours North of the city to a mountain house in Woodstock, NY.
-In the subsequent period, Michael has worked on a string of theater projects with composer Duncan Sheik, which includes Spring Awakening, Whisper House, American Psycho and Secret Life of Bees.
+In mid 2Ks Michael moved his production room two hours North of the city to a mountain house in Woodstock, NY.
+In the subsequent period, he has worked on a string of theater projects with composer Duncan Sheik, which includes Spring Awakening, Whisper House, American Psycho and Secret Life of Bees.
 He has continued to work on album projects for Suzanne Vega, El-P, Swans founding member Jonathan Kane, Bowie Guitarist Gerry Leonard, pop diva Donna Lewis, Ari Hest, Sky Pony, Twin Guns and Majorleans among others.
-In addition Michael has been involved in building studios in upstate NY for Duncan Sheik, El-P and himself.
-He engineers sessions at The Clubhouse in Rhinebeck, NY and Sneaky Studios in Garrison, NY.
+In addition Michael has been involved in building studios in upstate NY for Duncan Sheik, Jaime Meline (Run the Jewels) and Darryl Jenifer (Bad Brains).
+He is Chief engineer at Sneaky Studios in Garrison, NY.
+He frequently does session work at The Clubhouse in Rhinebeck, NY and Flux Studio in New York City.

-The latest news is that in 2017 Michael and his wife Dawn Roberts are relocating to Denver, CO.
-Michael will be establishing a production room and new affiliations out west.
-The plan is to maintain a presence in New York while hanging a new shingle in the Mile High City… more to come…
+The latest news is that in 2018 Michael and his wife Dawn Roberts have relocated to Los Angeles, CA. Michael is establishing a production room and new affiliations out west.
+The plan is to hang a shingle in LA and dive in to the music scene in Southern California.

 Michael is not in it just for the music.
 He is attracted to the personalities in music, and the studio presents a great opportunity for him to meet interesting musicians and team up creatively, with the recordings as the result.
 He has always had a healthy disregard for the hype surrounding popular culture, and he has the work ethic, experience, and imagination required to invent and develop solid material.
 All of these traits have helped him to be both true to his ideals and successful.
 For him, the song and the performance have always been the most crucial pieces of the puzzle.
 To combine the essence of an artist with a great song and a great performance has been his biggest thrill.
 The tools in the studio are only there to convey that message in its purity and in the ultimate distortion of two left and right stereo speakers.